jguamie/system-design/notes/transactions.md

 ```
 Atomic updated operations are implemented by acquiring an exclusive lock on the object when it is read until the update has been committed (cursor stability).
 This prevents other transactions from reading the same object.
 Relational databases, Redis, and MongoDB provide atomic updates.
 ##### Automatic Detection
 Another solution is to have a transaction manager that detects lost updates.
-If one occurs, abort the offending transaction and force it to retry its read-modify-write cycle.
+If one occurs, the transaction manager will abort the offending transaction and force it to retry its read-modify-write cycle.
 Snapshot isolation needs to be enabled for this check to be implemented efficiently.
 PostgreSQL, Oracle, and SQL Server snapshot isolation levels automatically detect when a lost update has occurred and abort the offending transaction.
-MySQL (InnoDB) does not prevent lost updates.
+MySQL (InnoDB) does not automatically detect lost updates.
 ##### Conflict Resolution (Replication)
 Replicated databases allow concurrent writes to create several conflicting versions of an object (siblings).
 These databases use application code or special data structures to resolve and merge these versions afterwards.
 #### Write Skew
 Snapshot isolation doesn't prevent write skew.
 Write skew happens when a transaction reads an object, makes a decision based on the data, and writes its decision to the database.
 However, by the time the decision is committed, the initially-read object has changed causing the premise of the decision to be false.
 Only serializable isolation prevents write skew.
 #### Phantoms